 Cologne Bonn Airport

 is located to the south east of the city.
 The most convenient and easy way to reach the city centre is to take the S-Bahn suburban train from the airport.
 The journey takes 25 minutes and the train leaves every 20 minutes.
 Tickets must be purchased from a ticket machine before you enter the train.
 Once you’re in Cologne, travelling around the city centre is quick and simple.
 The public transport system is called the KVB and several passes available depending on how long you are staying.
+It is advisable that you look for an holiday apartment close to one of these stops.
 Subway trains and trams are interchangeable and you might find your train rising above ground and travelling down a street!
 The transport system is extremely reliable and a pleasure to use!
 You might also prefer to travel around Cologne on foot.
 The city is flat so you won’t find it to strenuous and most sights of interest are within walking distance.
 Whilst you are visiting the area you might want to visit nearby Bonn

 , Germany’s former capital city.
 Bonn is located to the south of the city and it takes 30 minutes to travel there by train.
 You can also take a boat if you prefer to travel at a more leisurely pace!
 There’s lots to see in Bonn – the Museum of Contemporary History